brianwchh/decentrialized-social-networking-software-system_1/README.md

 # decentralized social network system -- a revolution
+# build your own website that talks to each other
 click below image to watch video on youtube.
 English : https://youtu.be/Vv0f_0YaJx0
 Chinese : https://youtu.be/-DBLz-AOfPo